allisonml/Twig-io-Quest-Park/levels/vr_mission_template/objectives/example_objective/description.md

 ## What can you see?

 Isn't this a beautiful park?
 There's nothing like some greenery and a breath of fresh air to cheer you up.
-Why don't we try making a list of 3 items that you can see at the park?
+Why don't we try making a list of 3 items (as strings) that you can see at the park?
 Fill in the blank:

 ```js